itkg/consumer/README.md

 ### Installation by Composer

-If you use composer, add ExtraFormBundle bundle as a dependency to the composer.json of your application
+If you use composer, add library as a dependency to the composer.json of your application

 ```php
     "require": {